-8:30 a.m.
-Show your work for the problems below.
-You can draw and use timelines to help if you like.

-a Noah started playing his guitar at 3:22 p.m.
+ow your work for the problems below.
+You can draw and use timelines to help if like. а Noah started playing his guitar at 3:22 p.m.
 He played for 46 minutes.
 When did he stop playing?

-Noah stopped playing his guitar at .

-b Jennifer usually starts her homework at 6:30 p.m., but she was 8 minutes late.
+Noah stopped playing his guitar at b Jennifer usually starts her homework at 6:30 p.m., but she was 8 minutes late.
 She worked on her homework for 27 minutes.
 What time did she finish her homework?

-Jennifer finished her homework at .

-C CHALLENGE Jeremy started exercising at 4:45 p.m. and he stopped at 5:38 p.m.
+Jennifer finished her homework at c CHALLENGE Jeremy started exercising at 4:45 p.m. and he stopped at 5:38 p.m.
 How long did he exercise?

-Jeremy exercised for .
+Jeremy exercised for